Multarix/Google-Sheets-AppScripts/readme.md

 1. Grabs the HTML in text format from BDO's website
 2. Picks out and formats the relevant text into an array
 3. Iterates through every member on the list and sets them to Inactive, or within a given guild on the sheet depending on what data was scraped from PA's website.

+### EssenceOfDawn.gs
+Updates a sheet with price information for accessories that can be melted and which is the most efficient to melt (assuming you're buying it)